hackerschoice/hackerschoice.github.io/segfault/upgrade/index.md

 * Faster HDD access
 * Unlimited storage

-To upgrade talk to us on our [Telegram channel](https://t.me/thcorg) and send us the output of this command:
+To upgrade [talk to us](https://thc.org/ops) and send us the output of this command:

 ```shell
 echo "$SF_HOSTNAME $SF_LID $SF_FQDN"
 ```

 We shall then remove the restrictions from your server.
-A donation of $100 removes most restrictions.
+Most users donate $100.

 Anyone donating more than $1,000 will also get a GOLDEN SHELL PROMPT.